 Health care disparities are preventable gaps in the access to and quality of health care.
-For the LGBTQ community, these disparities include:
+For the LGBTQIA+ community, these disparities include:

 - Less access to health care